OliverMaerz/pyyada/README.md

 To run the blog on the Google App Engine you need to additionally setup a project in your Google App Engine account.
 Once the project is setup make sure you are in the  `pyyada` directory and then run `gcloud app deploy --project your-project` (replace your-project with the name of the project you have configured in the Google App Engine).

+TODO
-TODO Work on usability (show edit, delete etc. only if users is owner of post etc.)
+- [ ] Work on usability (show edit, delete etc. only if users is owner of post etc.)
-TODO Add WYSIWYG editor
+- [ ] Add WYSIWYG editor

 CHANGELOG
-  Intitial version
+ - Intitial version